mtisby/cheflavor/README.md

 <h1><img src="./public/images/logo.png" width="45px"> Cheflavor</h1>

-<p>This project is a website created for a close friend's restaurant, Cheflavor.
+<p>This project is a web app created for a close friend's restaurant, Cheflavor.
 It showcases the restaurants atmosphere, menu, allows for customer feedback, and allows customers to schedule catering for their events.

 Soon to come, on the restaurant owner's side, it allows them to access customer feedback, allows them to add and remove items from the menu.